-If you can’t change destinations when you travel during a European heat wave, you might need to tweak your travel plans.
+If you can’t change destinations when you travel during a European heatwave, you might need to tweak your travel plans.
 Big cities with loads of concrete conserve the heat and release it during the evening.
 Making for hot sticky nights and even hotter days the next morning.

 8. Cover up in thin flowing cloths

-It can be tempting to take off all your cloths to cool down.
+It can be tempting to take off all your clothes to cool down.
 If you can’t show a little skin in summer, when can you?
 However, bare arms and legs run a higher risk of sunburn, plus you’re banned from any (cool) religious monuments to enter.

 Now is the moment to wear that floppy hat.
-No, not just for the gram, to shade your face from the sun.
+No, not just for the gram, but to shade your face from the sun.

 Don’t just hydrate yourself by drinking plenty of fluids, also take good care of your skin.
 Sweaty skin, covered in clothes all day need a breather at night.
 Make sure to also hydrate your skin enough.
 For an instant cooling effect, pop your skin moisturizer in the fridge for an hour or so or just cooling after-sun lotion.
 Aloe Vera always does the trick for me.